Is ballroom dancing a sport or is it just another form of art?

 If you think ballroom dancing is just about practicing a few dance moves here and there, walking up and repeating it, then you might be wrong.

-There is a particular set of rules on the basis of which ballroom competitions are judged by scorekeepers.
+There is a particular set of rules based on which ballroom competitions are judged by scorekeepers.

-The rules include maintaining body posture, poise, expression, and even timing!
+The rules include maintaining body posture, poise, expression, and timing!

-While marking dancers, many judges also take a look at your foot and leg actions.
+While marking dancers, many judges also look at your foot and leg actions.

 What Is The Meaning of Ballroom?